sttie/SLang/README.md

 ## Avaliable types

-Only int, bool and string variables are available for now (look at TODO list).
+Only int, bool and string variables are available for now (look at the TODO list).

 ## Examples of code